Our Hilux 4×4 + Trayon is now sold. We’re leaving this post up as a personal memory and as inspiration for other adventurers.

 Firstly, you can only run an AGM down to about 50% of its charge before you risk damaging the battery.
 Thus, a 105Ah (a typical middle size battery) is only good for about ~52Ah.

 Secondly, the AGM we bought (a Neuton Power) was a dud!
 It only held 30% of its claimed charge.
 I’ll never use that brand again.
 We had it tested at a Battery World.
 Unfortunately, we didn’t have time to go get a refund from the place we bought it (Battery Central), so we ditched it.

 The Enerdrive lithium battery is loved by people online for being reliable, reasonably priced for its capacity, and has customer support all around the country.

 You don’t need one to register it or for it to be legal.
 The slide-on camper is part of the main vehicle, and so doesn’t need separate registrations or certificates.

 If you have any gas work done by a professional, they will provide you with a gas certificate.
 But ours hasn’t had any professional work done.

 Why sell it?

 We built and bought this camper setup intending to travel around Australia.
 However, we only got one quarter of the way around Australia before one of us got a job offer/contract too interesting to say “no” to.
 Jobs are precious these days and cool jobs are even more so, and so we decided that is a priority.

 Would you sell them separately?

 We’d rather not. because these go so well together.
-The price together of $49,000 is a great price for a ready-to-go adventure vehicle.
+It’s a great price for a ready-to-go adventure vehicle.